4. Use Multiple Joints

 Traditional strength training programs have wrongly borrowed from outdated body building concepts and focused overwhelmingly on building max strength.
 However, you need to remember that the most important factor is the rate of force production.
 In the world of sport, speed is king.This method, known as dynamic effort, uses relatively lighter weights moved at max speed.

-Your workout routine should also employ max strength exercises, which involves lifting heavy loads, and so-called repeated efforts method, exercises that use multiple sets and reps.
+Your workout routine should also employ max strength exercises, which involves lifting heavy loads, and the so-called repeated efforts method, exercises that use multiple sets and reps.